NeoDong/OncoNicheDev/README.md

 Identification of driver gene-centered protein-protein interaction subnetwork (code in subnetwork/)

 # Step 2
-Extracting developmental programs surrounding driver gene with NMF algorithm and t esting the cancer type-specificity of each program (code in NMF/)
+Extracting developmental programs surrounding driver gene with NMF algorithm and testing the cancer type-specificity of each program (code in NMF/)

 # Step 3